-This Beer Butt Chicken on a Big Green Egg yields succulent, fall-apart-tender meat with a crispy skin and smoky flavor; it is outstanding!
+This Beer Butt Chicken cooked on a Big Green Egg yields succulent, fall-apart-tender meat with a crispy skin and smoky flavor; it is fabulous!

 Instead of using beer cans, we use these savvy ceramic Sittin Chickn steamers.
 The chicken on the left is actually on a Sittin’ Turkey steamer that came with the combo I purchased.
 It was way big, but it did the job!
 Since writing this post, I’ve gotten a second Sittin’ Chicken Steamer, as we always do at least 2 chickens at the time.